aneeshpanoli/Insight-Project/README.md

-# Classification of doctors notes with NLP
+# Classification of doctor's notes with NLP